terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Terraform-Cloud.md

 On one hand, `prj-b-seed` has the Service Accounts able to create / modify infrastructure.
 On the other hand, the authentication infrastructure using [Workload identity federation](https://cloud.google.com/iam/docs/workload-identity-federation) is implemented in `prj-b-cicd-wif-tfc`.
 Unlike other deployment methods, Terraform state will be stored in Terraform Cloud instead of in a bucket in GCP.

+Note: If you choose to use [Terraform Cloud with Agents](https://developer.hashicorp.com/terraform/cloud-docs/agents) a private autopilot GKE cluster will be deployed in your `prj-b-cicd-wif-tfc` GCP project to be used as the Agent.

 ## Requirements

 To run the instructions described in this document, install the following: